 It’s unlikely we’ll ever see the Chilean back to his Arsenal peak, but he still has plenty left to give, having been written off by many during his unhappy time in Manchester.

-Conte has tended to use Sanchez as an impact substitute, with 29 of his 49 appearances in Serie A coming off the bench.
-The decision to turn his loan into a permanent deal – for free, no less – has borne fruit, with the player notching five goals and five assists in their title-winning campaign.
+Inter’s decision to turn his loan into a permanent deal – for free, no less – has borne fruit, with the player notching five goals and five assists in their title-winning campaign in 2020-21.